-From Downtown Greenville to Landrum and Travelers Rest, there are some spectacular sites to behold in our foothills.
+From downtown Greenville to Landrum and Travelers Rest, there are some spectacular sites to behold in our foothills.
 With so many streams and rivers criss-crossing through our towns and backwoods, it's no surprise to find a collection of bridges, from the historical to the modern, that provide gorgeous views, lovely pictures, and fascinating legends.
 Each one is magical in its own way, so prepare for a fun day of touring our famous bridges!

 Start your morning in the heart of downtown Greenville: Falls Park on the Reedy.
 Spend the morning walking and exploring this 32-acre park, a beautiful green space in the middle of a bustling downtown.
-There are plenty of trails to walk and sites to find and explore, such as the Old Mill Ruins and Garden and the River Lodge.
-But save the best for the last...The Liberty Bridge!
+There are plenty of trails to walk and sites to find and explore, such as the old mill ruins and garden, and the river lodge.
+But save the best for the last...the Liberty Bridge!
 This spectacular, one-of-a-kind pedestrian bridge is truly remarkable.

 Feeling hungry?
 Well, you don't have to go far.
 Just west of the entrance to Falls Park on the Reedy sits Mary's Restaurant at Fall's Cottage, the perfect place for lunch.
-Maybe a Grilled Pimiento Cheese BLT?
+Maybe a Grilled Pimento Cheese BLT?
 Or perhaps a Turkey, Apple and Havarti Croissant?
 Either way, you can fuel up for more exploring!

 Time to head north towards Travelers Rest, as Bridge #2 awaits!
-Take U.S. 25 and turn right on South Carolina Highway 11, otherwise known as the Cherokee Foothills National Scenic Byway.
+Take U.S. 25 and turn right onto South Carolina Highway 11, otherwise known as the Cherokee Foothills National Scenic Byway.
 SC 11 is a gorgeous highway that will bring you past waterfalls and amazing views of the nearby Blue Ridge Mountains.
 It would be easy to dedicate an entire day trip to the Scenic Byway, but we're here to see the Poinsett Bridge.
 The oldest intact bridge within the State of South Carolina (dating back to 1820), the Poinsett Bridge is part of the 120-acre Poinsett Bridge Heritage Preserve.
 Its Gothic arch stone structure has been beautifully preserved, and seeing it takes you back to another time in history.
 If you listen carefully, you can almost hear horse hooves and the turning of carriage wheels.

-Insider's tip: The Poinsett Bridge is named after Joel Poinsett, who, among other things, is famous for introducing a famous holiday plant (the poinsettia) to the United States.
+The Poinsett Bridge is named after Joel Poinsett, who, among other things, is famous for introducing a famous holiday plant (the poinsettia) to the United States.

 Ready for yet another wonderfully preserved, historical bridge?
-Time to check out Campbell's Covered Bridge, located about 10 miles away from The Poinsett Bridge on U.S. 25.
+Time to check out Campbell's Covered Bridge, located about 10 miles away from the Poinsett Bridge on U.S. 25.
 Dating back to 1909, Campbell's Covered Bridge is the only remaining covered bridge in the State of South Carolina.
 Constructed of pine and painted red, the bridge looks like something straight out of a movie!
 The bridge is located in a pretty park, where you can explore the foundations of the old grist mill and home site and enjoy the tranquility of Beaverdam Creek.

 After dinner, head over to the Rock Quarry Garden for a moonlit stroll through one of downtown's tucked-away gems.
 Located near Cleveland Park, this area was the site of a pre-Civil War granite quarry, hence the name!
 The stone footbridge is straight out of a fairytale and is the perfect spot to cap off a wonderful, bridge-exploring day.